ClickCease

 The issue was intervention, not manners

 But EMA's choice is still relevant.
 EMA wants to lobby loudly when the target is employee advocates.
-Yet when a live Employment Court case raised real employer-side issues about separate legal personality, compliance powers, personal exposure of directors, and onerous stay conditions, EMA did not appear willing to help.
+Yet when a live Employment Court case raised real employer-side issues about separate legal personality, compliance powers, personal exposure of directors, disclosure, and onerous stay conditions, EMA did not appear willing to help.

 That is the difference between public lobbying and practical public-interest advocacy.